Amdrel/mlbf/README.md

 I plan on using this on a future project and it was a excellent excuse to get comfortable with C.

+## Security

+Contact me at reshurum@gmail.com first for bugs that you believe are critical security issues (buffer over-reads and the like) before reporting them in the issue trackers.

+## Changelog

+* Nothing here yet 🔨.

 ## License

 Copyright (c) 2017 Walter Kuppens